thu-coai/MoralStory/README.md

 ## Introduction

 STORAL is a collection of 4k Chinese and 2k English human-written stories paired with morals.
 We propose two understanding tasks and two generation tasks on STORAL to test machinery abilities.
+The paper will be published in NAACL 2022.

 ## Tasks